Serving Buffalo, New York

 There are no Damage Caps in New York

 In New York, there are no caps on general damages, including pain, suffering, disability, or permanency of the injury.
-There is also no cap on special damages, such as lost wages, medical expenses, loss of household services, etc. In a significant injury case, the greatest limiting factor can be the amount of insurance coverage available.
+There is also no cap on special damages, such as lost wages, medical expenses, loss of household services, etc. This can be especially helpful for tourists who are injured while visiting the beautiful sights of New York and may face significant medical bills and lost wages far from home.
+In a significant injury case, the greatest limiting factor can be the amount of insurance coverage available.
+For those needing legal assistance, consulting a Buffalo tourist injury and accident attorney can provide valuable guidance and support in navigating the legal complexities and maximizing potential compensation.

 New York State has a notoriously low minimum required insurance on motor vehicles, $25,000.00 per injury, or $50,000.00 per accident and a $50,000.00 minimum limit for death benefits.
 Fortunately, many vehicle owners have greater policy limits and many have supplemental underinsurance benefits.
 Supplemental underinsurance benefits are available to all people in a vehicle for payment of general damages should there be insufficient coverage on the negligent driver’s vehicle.